Zero Waste

 To achieve zero waste, Ohio State is implementing infrastructure improvements, educating the campus community on recycling contamination and influencing behavior changes, reducing waste, expanding compost options, and reusing durable goods when possible.

-• Over 6,000 tons of materials are recycled or reused every year.
+Over 6,000 tons of materials are recycled or reused every year.
 Standard signage and bin design have been updated reflecting more recyclable materials to encourage students, faculty and staff to recycle correctly.
-In addition, the university is partnering with the Solid Waste Authority of Central Ohio to test and implement the Recycle Right! educational campaign on the Columbus campus to help determine effective recycling messaging for the broader central Ohio community.

-• Ohio State collaborates with the Ohio Department of Rehabilitation (ODRC) and Correction and Ohio Penal Industries (OPI), who operate a recycling sorting program and Class II compost facility in London, OH, as a workforce and reentry training program.
-Our collaboration with ODRC and OPI is focused on sustainability, education and rehabilitation.
-Through this collaboration, Ohio State football gameday recycling is sorted and some campus organic waste is composted at the facility, while participants earn a $10.10 per hour wage (with increased overtime wage rates when applicable), learn several trade skills, and can earn composting certifications through the university’s College of Food, Agricultural, and Environmental Sciences and additional training through Ohio State Extension.
+Ohio State collaborates with the Ohio Department of Rehabilitation and Correction (ODRC) and Ohio Penal Industries (OPI), which operate a recycling sorting program and Class II compost facility in London, OH, as a workforce and reentry training program.
+Our collaboration with ODRC and OPI is focused on sustainability, education, and rehabilitation.
+Through this collaboration, Ohio State football gameday recycling is sorted and some campus organic waste is composted at the facility, while participants earn a $10.45 per hour wage (with increased overtime wage rates when applicable), learn several trade skills, and can earn composting certifications through the university’s College of Food, Agricultural, and Environmental Sciences and additional training through Ohio State Extension.
 In addition, individuals are eligible to earn credit towards early release through their participation.